-Apple reportedly planning Apple Silicon monitors for 2023
+Apple reportedly planning multiple Apple Silicon monitors for 2023

-(Pocket-lint) - Apple is said to be working on "multiple external monitors" for release in 2023, with Apple Silicon hardware inside.
+Apple is said to be working on "multiple external monitors" for release in 2023, with Apple Silicon hardware inside.

 The company is reportedly working on a new version of the Pro Display XDR, which will replace the model launched in 2019.
 However, it might not arrive until later in the year and after a new Mac Pro model, with Bloomberg's Mark Gurman claiming that it is still in development.